brontosaurusrex/brontosaurusrex.github.io/_posts/2023-02-22-Force-fodler-refresh.md

     cd . # untested

+Testing implementation (not battle proven or tested): [when](https://raw.githubusercontent.com/brontosaurusrex/bucentaur/master/.experiments/bin/when).

 Other, suggested by chatgpt (all untested):

 > If you suspect that the directory listing is being cached by your shell or file system, you can try one of the following commands to force a refresh: